How to enter

 -

-- Teamwork and leadership, for group projects – making sure everyone had a clear role and purpose and everyone’s ideas were heard
+- Teamwork and leadership (for group projects) - ensuring everyone had a clear role, contributed meaningfully, and felt heard

 Advice on entry formats